 Bigcommerce offers around 100 high-level design themes.
 They surpass the ones on Volusion in terms of quality, but, in my opinion, are less sophisticated than Shopify’s templates.

 You can upload your own themes, but the procedure is trickier than on Shopify.

 Finally, we get to a cart that’s, according to Google Trends, is the least popular in our comparison.
 However, let’s not forget - it’s among the top carts in the world, and guys like Intel are their clients.

-Functionality.
-Though SEO functionality is built in, it isn’t as easy to manage as on Shopify, and it is less advanced than on Bigcommerce.
+Though SEO functionality is built-in, it isn’t as easy to manage as on Shopify, and it is less advanced than on Bigcommerce.

-Other thing worth mentioning is how the cart deals with cart abandonment.
+Another thing worth mentioning is how the cart deals with cart abandonment.
 It shows you a list of visitors that left without buying, with products left in their carts.
-It includes such functionality even in the $35 plan, when on Bigcommerce you need to be on $79 plan at least, to have such advantage.
-However, Volusion’s feature is weaker here han the one on Bigcommerce.
-It only shows people who left, without providing an option to automatically email them etc. - you’ll have to take care of that yourself, manually, or using paid plugins.
+It includes such functionality even in the $35 plan, when on Bigcommerce you need to be on $79 plan at least, to have such an advantage.
+However, Volusion’s feature is weaker here than the one on Bigcommerce.
+It only shows people who left, without providing an option to automatically email them, etc. - you’ll have to take care of that yourself, manually, or using paid plugins.

 It is worth to say Volusion features are great to beginners, just less advanced than the ones on two previous carts.